Mission and goals

 - Research Methods in Marketing for Arts and Culture

-15 credits (4 courses, 1 to 5 credits each, and a final project worth 6 credits)
+15 credits (3 courses, 3 credits each, and a final project worth 6 credits)

 Theme: Cultural Industries – final project supervision

-- Master’s thesis (focused on an arts sector or industry) (6 credits)
+- Master’s thesis (focused on an arts sector or industry) (Milan)